Kuwait's Tabeeby Wants To Improve Patients' Accessibility To Doctors

 Launched in 2012, Tabeeby initially launched as an online medical directory to give users access to doctors’ information such as medical qualification, services, clinic location and timings.
 Its founding team consisting of Abdullah Al Harbi as CEO, Lubna Omar as COO, Dr. Tariq Khalid as Medical Director, Ayman AL Enezi as CSO, and Anmar Hamad as CTO, believed in keeping an efficient and prompt communications with doctors.
 "We realize that a strong communication barrier existed between people and doctors, preventing patients from finding the most suitable physician, and accessing credible, science‐based health messages,” says Al Harbi, on how this opportunity prompted them to debut an integrated website with various features, with the main objective of helping connect doctors and prospective patients in an efficient and seamless way.

-With the mission of improving patients’ accessibility to doctors everywhere, from being an online medical directory platform, the platform upgraded in 2017 to be one of the region’s rising social network for health, creating an ecosystem to bring together both doctors and patients, providing them tools to participate openly and freely.
+With the mission of improving patients’ accessibility to doctors everywhere, from being an online medical directory platform, the platform upgraded in 2017 to being one of the region’s rising social network for health, creating an ecosystem to bring together both doctors and patients, providing them tools to participate openly and freely.

 Al Harbi notes that with the platform, doctors can manage and monitor their patients in real time and share with them their knowledge and experience.
 Patients likewise can get easy access to doctors and medical services providers, obtain medical advice, and get adequate answers.

 That’s not to say that the startup hasn’t had their fair share of challenges- Al Harbi says that in the beginning of their journey, one of their biggest challenge was convincing doctors to build their online presence and join Tabeeby’s online community as doctors often used conventional offline channels to reach out to patients.
-The team tackled this by focusing o segments of doctors who were “eagerly willing to make the first change in how the health service is delivered.”
+The team tackled this by focusing on segments of doctors who were “eagerly willing to make the first change in how the health service is delivered.”
 The result?
-Tabeeby managed to succeed in bring more than 5,000 healthcare providers with over 3 million unique users in our platforms, according to Al Harbi.
+Tabeeby managed to succeed in bring more than 5,000 healthcare providers with over 3 million unique users in their platforms, according to Al Harbi.

 The team recently closed its funding round of US$770,000 from UK-based VC firm Ground One Ventures and are a few more steps closer to releasing their newly developed mobile app to bring quality healthcare.
 The startup is also looking into expanding doctor-patient communication by developing multiple online and offline channels for an efficient and safe interaction.